 I have taken Marvin Mattelson‘s class numerous times.
 Why do I continue to take the class?
 Because every portrait I do is exponentially better than the last one.
 In my opinion if you were interested in being a better realistic portrait painter, then you definitely want to consider this class.
 I previously studied with Marvin in a traditional studio setting and this past year, online.
 Unlike other online classes or demos, he uses a high DEF three camera system that switched between his pallet, his reference photo and most importantly his painting.
 You don’t have to jockey for the best position.
 You get to see every brushstroke up close as well as listen to his always pertinent and informative advice.

-If you want to get better at anything – you need to understand that whatever it was that got you to where you are now, is the exact same thing that's keeping you from moving forward.
+If you want to get better at anything – you need to understand that whatever it was that got you to where you are now, may very well be what's keeping you from moving forward.
 If you do things poorly, and you practice really hard, you'll get really good at doing things poorly.
 Malcom Gladwell's theorizes that 10,000 hours of practice is the key to mastery, but in fact, its really 10,000 hours of perfect and mindful practice.
 Imperfect practice gives you the opportunity to get really good at being bad!

 When you do what you've done, you get what you've gotten!.